eCitizen/Connect/DataPolicy-ExecutiveOrder/DataPolicy.md

 City of Boston Data Policy and Guidance

+# Section 1.
 Governance and Management of Municipal Data

+## Section 1.1.
 Scope

+[Authorized by executive order]

+[Basic scheme: 1.
+Classification as Public or Protected.
+2.CIO determines open data and publishing priority of public records 3.
+Legal Counsel approves]

 Application